Off-Season in Aravaipa Canyon: Fall Colors & Solitude

 We also stopped early—but not because we planned to.

 We had taken a “social trail” up a side drainage paralleling the creek.
 It came to a large mud hole left from summer rains.
-David took a step and sinking shoes alerted him of possible quicksand.
+David took a step, and sinking shoes alerted him of possible quicksand.
 He carefully skirted the hole, thrashing through drooping willow limbs.
-I followed, but the springy branches knocked me right into the hole, burying my pack in mud with me attached!
+I followed, but springy branches knocked me right into the hole, burying my pack in mud with me attached!

-Turkey Creek cliff dwelling was underwhelming compared to our backcountry expectations (see our visit to Grand Gulch WSA in Utah) but nicely marked and protected by the BLM; it made a good 3-mile loop.
+Turkey Creek cliff dwelling was underwhelming compared to other backcountry experiences (see visit to Grand Gulch WSA in Utah) but nicely marked and protected by the BLM; it made a good three-mile loop.

 This time I kept my Sealzskin socks on for camp and feet remained warm!

 Our hike out was uneventful.
 We met a few day hikers.
-We found better routes on the way back, moved a bit faster and crossed another side canyon with running water.
+We found better routes on the way back, moved a bit faster, and crossed another side canyon with running water.
 The spring we had noted on the way in was warm!
 David, moving ahead, saw three deer that I missed.

-The commander of Fort Grant near the canyon created a refuge for nearly 500 Apache Indians along Aravaipa Creek about five miles east of the fort.
+Commander of Fort Grant near the canyon created a refuge for nearly 500 Apache Indians along Aravaipa Creek about five miles east of the fort.
 They began cutting hay for camp horses and harvesting barley from nearby farms.

 A group of Tucson residents blamed all settlers’ Indian problems on the Fort Grant Apaches.
 In 1871, white vigilantes assisted by Tohono O’odham Indians and Mexicans attacked the camp while most men were away hunting.
 They killed 144 people, mostly women and children, and 29 children were sold into slavery in Mexico.

-Aravaipa protection and resourcesThe Taylor Grazing Act of 1934 replaced open grazing with more fencing, rest-rotation of pastures and some attempts to match cattle numbers to land capacity.
+Aravaipa Protection & ResourcesTaylor Grazing Act of 1934 replaced open grazing with more fencing, rest-rotation of pastures, and some attempts to match cattle numbers to land capacity.
 As human settlement in Aravaipa declined, a growing urban population in Arizona lobbied for more protection.
-Aravaipa was made a primitive area in 1969 by Secretary of Interior, wilderness in 1984 with additional acreage added in 1990, all administered by the Bureau of Management (BLM).
+Aravaipa was made a primitive area in 1969 by Secretary of Interior, and wilderness in 1984, with additional acreage added in 1990, all administered by the BLM.
 The Nature Conservancy (TNC) bought a ranch outside Aravaipa in 1971 and now has two preserves on east and west end of canyon encompassing 9000 acres.

 BLM, TNC, and other partners have worked on restoration.
 BLM removed all cattle from canyon bottoms, although it allows some grazing on tablelands above.
 Removing cattle and reducing human use has allowed natural revegetation; prescribed burns on tablelands have assisted return of native grasses.
 Invasive salt cedar is sometimes removed by hand.

 Camp overcrowding could be reduced by shoveling and clipping out a few more campsites.
-Adding bear boxes in popular areas could help as tree limbs for hanging bear bags are limited.
+Adding bear boxes in popular areas could help, as tree limbs for hanging bear bags are limited.
 (We camped in an obscure area with a good limb for hanging food and were not bothered by bears.
 But at least two camps we hiked through in a popular camp area had bear issues.)

-Finally adding cairns and some light tree/brush cutting for best route in main canyon seems a must to channel hikers onto one path and prevent further resource destruction from multiple routes.
+Finally, adding cairns and some light tree/brush cutting for best route in main canyon seems a must—to channel hikers onto one path and prevent further resource destruction from multiple routes.
 The cows and cow paths are gone, but no need to replace them with hiker spaghetti trails.

 (Click upper-right box above map to “view larger map” and see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up.)